cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - CrypTool now remembers its main window position and size and uses this when it is restarted.

-- For all DES based methods now the dialogs show both the effectively used key length and the key length which the user has to enter.

 - Many small improvements in the masks (user interface), e.g. elapsed-time dialog for the AKS test; text in about box can be marked and copied; time and number of found factors are shown at once in the factorization dialog;
   menu "XOR" in analysis of ciphertext-only changed to "XOR / Vernam".

+- Contributors and translating organisations are now listed in own dialogs (which can be called from the new About dialog).

+- Extensive enhancements of the online help.

 - External PDFs on the internet now can be opened directly within the online help.

+- For all DES based methods now the dialogs show both the effectively used key length and the key length which the user has to enter.

 - All available 8 hash methods offered in the dialogs for:
   - Key generation from password (according to PKSC #5),
   - Generation of a hashed Message Authentication Code (HMAC),
-  - Generation of the hash value of a file.
+  - Generation of the hash value of a file, and in the
-  Hash demonstration will follow (here are currently 6 method available).
+  - Hash demonstration.

 - The HMAC dialog was newly designed.